 Now, here are a few tips and tricks when implementing a blended learning environment.
-Whether you’re just getting started on blended learning work, or if you’ve been doing it for years, these tips should ground you in what matters: student success.
+Whether you’re just getting started on models of blended learning, or if you’ve been doing it for years, these tips should ground you in what matters: student success.

 Maintain clear, high expectations

 When you have students write an essay on pen and paper, you give them clear directions (e.g., five paragraphs, cite your sources using MLA, etc.)

 The same should be true when completing work on their devices.
 For instance, if students are using Newsela to read about current events at their current Lexile level, you should have crystal clear directions about the annotations they should add and the passing percentage for the quiz they complete.

 You can use GoGuardian to maintain clear expectations by setting a Scene to open a Google Doc at the beginning of class with the day’s objectives and the agenda for the day.

 You might also use GoGuardian’s chat functionality to send a message to students as they transition from one task to another.
 Something like, “It’s time to move to our exit slip.
 I should see every student moving to the Google Form to show what you’ve learned today!
 You’ve got this. :)”

 A trend I’ve seen in many classroom observations is a lack of preparation around logistics when it comes to devices.

 You wouldn’t start a drawing lesson in art class without sharpened pencils and access to paper.
 The same should be true when implementing a blended learning model.

 For instance, at the school or classroom level, you should have a plan for: